hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ### Planning Paralysis

 It is hard to say when a plan is finished.
 For roadmaps, epics are created.
 Individual tickets are created and groomed.
-The estimated size of the Epic becomes clear and gets approved somewhere in the area around C-level.
+The estimated size of the epic becomes clear and gets approved somewhere in the area around C-level.
 To get approval for an idea, all the details need to be mapped out, and you might find as many reasons to do a thing, as there are to not do that thing.